 Operations of domestic airlines to cease with effect from midnight of March 24

-New Delhi, Mar 23: Operations of domestic airlines shall cease with effect from the midnight of March 24.
+New Delhi, Mar 23: Operations of domestic airlines shall cease with effect from the midnight of March 24 till March 31st.
 This is applicable to domestic and scheduled commercial airlines.

 The restrictions however shall not apply to cargo flights, the Government has said.